Whip up a batch of Homemade Easter play dough in the softest shades of spring!

 - coloured buttons

-- and some regular playdough tools: plastic knives, scissors, rolling pins and cookie cutters
+- along with plastic knives, scissors, rolling pins and cookie cutters

 The girls had a great time creating easter bunnies with the googly eyes, buttons and feathers.

 And they pressed and rolled the foam flowers into the dough to make imprints.

 They filled the plastic eggs with dough, and explored all of the materials while decorating their dough.
 It was a true sensory experience.

 Providing a variety of tools and materials allows kids to get really creative!

 Have a look through your craft supplies to see what other supplies you can set out with your playdough activity!
 Craft sticks, plastic straws, candles, beads, cocktail toothpicks!
 The sky’s the limit!